derykmakgill/511/_posts/2020-01-19-ideal-block-size.md

 > A centrally planned economy could never match the efficiency of the open market because what is known by a single agent is only a small fraction of the sum total of knowledge held by all members of society

-It works in Bitcoin something like this.
+It works in Bitcoin like this.

 A. Miners want to make the most money off of fees possible while reducing risk and cost of doing business.